TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 Gigaom welcomes any questions or comments you may have regarding this Privacy Policy or its implementation.
 Any such questions or comments should be submitted via email to privacy@gigaom.com or directed to the address below.
 We will undertake reasonable efforts to resolve or address your concern.

 Gigaom
 ATTN: Privacy

-612 Howard Street
+Knowingly Corporation
-Suite 200
+538 W. 21st Street #54600
-San Francisco, CA 94105
+Houston, TX 77008

 Effective Date of this Privacy Policy

-This Privacy Policy is effective as of October 15, 2013.
+This Privacy Policy is effective as of May 17, 2015.